 Casey Jr’s Circus Splash Zone / Storybook Circus – Storybook Circus has a splash and play area themed to Casey Jr, featuring cartoony circus animals.
 Just be sure to pack a change of clothes for your kid if they want to get soaked in the fountains.
 The rest of Storybook Circus is another good place to let your toddler roam around, as it’s tucked in the corner of the park so it doesn’t draw huge crowds.

-Lines for Little Mermaid, Peter Pan, and Dumbo – I know I said there’s more to Disney World than waiting in lines, but these three attractions have fun activities built into their lines.
-Like I mentioned earlier, Dumbo has a playground in the line that might be worth visiting on its own.
+Lines for Little Mermaid and Peter Pan – I know I said there’s more to Disney World than waiting in lines, but these three attractions have fun activities built into their lines.
 Little Mermaid and Peter Pan have interactive elements built into their regular standby lines, which could be entertaining for your toddler.

 Cavalcades, Parades and Shows